-Are there any drive-thru testing locations near me?
+Are there any drive-through testing locations near me?

 Yes, Please visit our testing site page for information.
-There are sites in Pasco at HAPO center and Tri Cities Community Heath.
+There is a free community site in Pasco at CBC-West and some pharmacies offer drive-through options.

 My test was negative.
 Am I safe to travel or see friends or family?

 Not necessarily.
-If you had been exposed to COVID-19 without knowing, a negative test could mean that, on the day of your test, the virus had not replicated inside your body enough to produce a positive result.
+If you have been exposed to COVID-19, a negative test could mean that, on the day of your test, the virus had not replicated inside your body enough to produce a positive result.
 It does not mean you are clear of COVID-19 after a possible exposure.
 Only a negative test following a 14-day quarantine would guarantee you are free of COVID-19.